Home

 Bitcoin, Ethereum and Solana Still Drive DeFi Sentiment

-- MiCA pressure: Europe’s new regulatory framework is reshaping the exchange landscape, with Binance’s licensing setback becoming a major market story.
+- MiCA pressure: Europe’s new regulatory framework is reshaping the exchange landscape and pushing platforms toward licensing and compliance.

 - Bond-market pressure: rising yields and sovereign debt concerns can tighten liquidity, making DeFi more sensitive to Bitcoin weakness and risk-off moves.